sdburde/sdburde/README.md

 ## 👨‍💻 Saurabh Burde - AI Engineer

-AI Engineer with 5+ years of experience in AI and ML, specializing in real-time computer vision applications.
-Adept at managing projects from concept to deployment with a strong focus on object detection, recognition, pose estimation, and segmentation.
+I am an AI Engineer with over five years of experience, specializing in the development and deployment of real-time computer vision and machine learning solutions.
+My expertise lies in object detection, recognition, pose estimation, and segmentation, with a proven track record of managing projects from conception to production.
+I have worked extensively on agentic AI, generative AI, and advanced ML applications, delivering high-performance systems for diverse use cases.
 #### 🛠️ Languages and Tools

 ![Windows](https://img.shields.io/badge/-Windows-black?style=flat-square&logo=windows)